 USB microphones are very versatile.
-They can be used in podcasts, interviews, or to record music, they can accommodate to your needs.
+From using them in podcasts or interviews to recording music, they can accommodate your needs.

 1-The Blue Yeti: You can’t talk about USB microphones without mentioning this one.
 Coming at a price of $125.43 it’s one of the best USB microphones you can get.
 It allows you to switch between 4 different recording patterns and comes with gain control.
 It also comes with a 3.5mm jack to plug a headphone to monitor what it records in real time.

 2-The Audio-Technica AT2020USB+: Another microphone by Audio-Technica at a price of $129.
 This company makes superb equipment and some of the best vlogging accessories.
 This microphone comes with only one pattern (cardioid) which reduces noise picked from rear and sides.

 It’s comes with a 3.5mm headphone jack for real-time audio monitoring and mix controls (if you want to blend the microphone signal with pre-recorded audio).
 It’s geared more towards musical work but it works perfect for most stationary vlogging need, voice-over and podcasts.

 3-The Blue Snowball iCE: The snowball is another microphone by the makers of the yeti.
 However, it’s more budget friendly and comes at a price of around $46.99.
 It’s simple to use, just plug it in and start recording.
 It is compatible with Mac and Windows software and requires no additional installations.
 It’s also a cardioid microphone worth every penny you pay.